kislerdm/neon-sdk-go/README.md

 ### Custom HTTP client

-The SDK can initialized with a custom HTTP client.
+The SDK can be initialized with a custom HTTP client.

 ```go
 package main